Stages of MND

 Stage Two

-This stage exhibits a progression of symptoms from the subtle changes observed in the previous stage.
+Stage two exhibits a progression of symptoms from the subtle changes observed in the previous stage.
 Muscle weakness becomes more noticeable and widespread, affecting multiple limbs and muscle groups.
 Activities of daily living, such as buttoning a shirt or holding utensils, may become difficult.
 Moreover, as a result of affected walking and balance, individuals may develop an increased dependence on walking aids, such as canes and walkers.
-Cognitive functions typically remain unimpaired, which allows for active engagement in decision-making and maintaining social relations.

 Middle Stage